 The Visby font family was recently updated to include a wider range of obliques and weights, as well as OpenType features including ligatures and alternates.

-Sans serif fonts are an excellent addition to any design project.
+The best sans serif fonts are an excellent addition to any design project.
+Many of the sans serif fonts on the market are also highly flexible.
 Each option mentioned above comes in a range of varieties and weights, so you can leverage them for anything from headlines to the central copy of your next blog.

 Don’t forget to check out our other font-based articles for more inspiration and guidance.